meower-media/MeowerBot.py/docs/tutorial/cogs.md

 <p align="center">
 <h1>MeowerBot Cogs</h1>
 </p>
-MeowerBot cogs are basicly just commands that are in a class.
+MeowerBot cogs are commands that are in a class.

 The name of the class is the name of the cog.

-you need diffrent imports for deeling with cogs
+You need diffrent imports for dealing with cogs.

 ```py
 # cog.py